anzusystems/common-admin/docs/editor/nodes/content-lock/index.md

-# ContentLock
+# contentLock

 ## Features
-- Only one per article
+- Only one per article, callback to set article field.

 ## Node schema